heyMP/phys010/units.md

 | giga | G | $10^{9}$

-> Usain Bolt run the 100 m race.
+> Usain Bolt ran the 100 m race.
 This is the same as the 0.1 km (0.1 kilometer) race.

 ### Different units for the same thing